frerich/pg_large_objects/README.md

 ## Features

-* Easy and efficient streaming of data to/from large objects.
+* Easy and memory-efficient streaming of large amounts of data (up to 4TB) using `PgLargeObjects` high-level API.
-* Lower-level API for full control over large objects.
+* Random-access reads and writes to data objects via low-level `PgLargeObjects.LargeObject` API.
 * Extensions to Ecto query DSL for interacting with large objects as part of Ecto queries.